cloudspeech/houdini-talk/short-essay.md

 Of course, you can escape &mdash; use Houdini's trick!

-Step 1: wish yourself a new HTML tag `<scri-pt>` script-with-a-dash with new behaviour.
+Step 1: wish yourself a new HTML tag `<scri-pt>` called script-with-a-dash with new behaviour.
 Here we want to delay loading an asset until when the browser is idle, or when that part of the page becomes visible because you scroll down.

-Step 2: decide on the attributes to control that ideal behaviour. `when` reads nice as an attribute name:
+Step 2: decide on the attributes to control that new behaviour. `when` reads nice as an attribute name:

 ```html
 <scri-pt when="visible">...</scri-pt>